hetalrachh/gitbasics/README.md

-#git basics oreilly training by Daniel Chen
+#git basics oreilly training by Daniel Chen - Git lesson

 - `init`: This creates/initializes a git repository in the current directory
         - You should do this only once (no nested git repositories)